 Face Coverings should not be used as a substitute for other evidence-based measures to prevent the spread of COVID-19.
 Face Coverings should be used in addition to, but not in place of, other evidence-based measures (e.g. physical distancing; frequent hand washing practices; avoiding touching our eyes, nose and mouth with unwashed hands; avoiding being around sick people).
+Physical distancing of 6 feet or great should be maintained between non-household members even when donning a Face Covering.

 - 18. "Essential Infrastructure" includes, but shall not be limited to: public health, public works construction; airport operations; port operations; water; sewer; gas; electrical; oil refining and extraction; road and highways; government operations; public transportation; solid waste collection and removal; emergency services; flood control and watershed protection; internet and telecommunications systems (including the provision of essential global, national, local infrastructure for computing services, business infrastructure, communications, and webbased services); and manufacturing and distribution companies deemed essential as part of the Essential Infrastructure supply chain, provided that they carry out those services or that work in compliance with Physical Distancing Measures, to the extent practical. - 19.
 "Healthcare Operations" includes, but not shall not be limited to: hospitals, clinics, laboratories, dentists, optometrists, pharmacies, physical therapists, and chiropractors; pharmaceutical and biotechnology companies; other licensed healthcare facilities, healthcare suppliers, home healthcare service providers, mental or behavioral health providers; alcohol and drug treatment providers; medical cannabis dispensaries with all required state and local licenses; medical or scientific research companies or any related and/or ancillary healthcare services; manufacturers, distributors and servicers of medical devices, diagnostics, and equipment (including personal protective equipment); veterinary care; and all healthcare provided to animals.
 This Order does not apply to businesses that provide support, supplies, or services deemed essential as part of the supply chain to Healthcare Operations.
 This exemption shall be broadly construed to avoid any impact to the delivery of healthcare, broadly defined.
 Healthcare Operations does not include fitness and exercise gyms and similar exercise or training facilities.
-In working for, volunteering at, or obtaining services from Healthcare Operations, individuals must comply with the specific Physical Distancing Measures and infection control guidance for that clinical or non-clinical setting.

-20. "Physical Distancing Measures" means (1) maintaining at least six-foot physical distance from other individuals, even when wearing a Face Covering; (2) engaging in activities outdoors instead of indoors, whenever possible; (3) washing hands with soap and water for at least twenty seconds or use hand sanitizer that contains at least 60% alcohol, as frequently as possible; (4) covering coughs or sneezes (into the sleeve, elbow, or tissue, not hands); (5) regularly cleaning and disinfecting high-touch surfaces; (6) avoid shaking hands; (7) avoid all social interaction outside the household when sick with fever or cough; and (8) wearing a Face Covering while when in close contact (being within 6 feet or less for 10 minutes or more) with others, excluding contact with members of a single household.
-Face Coverings must also be worn while accessing businesses or services allowed by this Order.
-NOTE - Face Coverings are not required during physically distanced exercise.
+In working for, volunteering at, or obtaining services from Healthcare Operations, individuals must comply with the specific Physical Distancing Measures and infection control guidance for that clinical or non-clinical setting. - 20.
+"Physical Distancing Measures" means (1) maintaining at least six-foot physical distance from other individuals, even when wearing a Face Covering; (2) engaging in activities outdoors instead of indoors, whenever possible; (3) washing hands with soap and water for at least twenty seconds or use hand sanitizer that contains at least 60% alcohol, as frequently as possible; (4) covering coughs or sneezes (into the sleeve, elbow, or tissue, not hands); (5) regularly cleaning and disinfecting high-touch surfaces; (6) avoid shaking hands; (7) avoid all social interaction outside the household when sick with fever or cough; and (8) wearing a Face Covering in accordance with Section 4(h) of this Order.